tomgco/temperature-regulated-box/README.md

 temperature-regulated-box
 =========================

-An open-source hardware project to design and build a temperature controlled room.
+An open-source hardware project to design and build a temperature controlled box.

 ## License